Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/strips/effects/cross.rst

 =======

 Default Fade
-   Automatically calculates a linear fade over the length of the stip.
+   Automatically calculates a linear fade over the length of the strip.

    Effect Fader
       Allows you to manually :doc:`keyframe </animation/keyframes/index>` a custom fade.